Fiori-Tracker/fioritracker.github.io/docs/index.md

     ---

     Import the transport requests and follow the guide.
-Compatible with SAP S/4HANA 1610-2023.
+Compatible with all SAP S/4HANA releases.

     [:octicons-arrow-right-24: Installation](inst.md)